Rachel Ruysch, 'Flowers in a Vase', about 1685

 Ruysch was one of the most successful flower painters of her time.
 Her father was keeper of Amsterdam’s botanical garden, a centre of the booming horticultural industry.
 She had first-hand knowledge of the things she painted, from specimen blooms and new floral imports to the tiny ants, the grasshopper and acrobatic caterpillars that accompany them.

 The light on the pale flowers sweeps upwards, making them luminous.
 Overhead, Ruysch’s delicate brushstrokes seem to skim over the surface of the picture, so that the dusky blue columbine seem as if they‘re drifting in the darkness.
 The plump green pistil at the centre of the large peony appears to anchor the flower as if to prevent it floating away upwards on the line of the wheat stem above.
-The honeysuckle hardly touches the stone shelf, and from a short distance the pear blossom becomes a series of white dots scattered against the black wall.
+The honeysuckle hardly touches the stone shelf, and from a short distance the hawthorn becomes a series of white dots scattered against the black wall.

 In spite of the apparent weightlessness of each bloom, Ruysch builds her painting on a series of strong lines slightly tipped on the diagonal.
 The first drops down from the columbine, through the snowball viburnum and the peony, to the grasshopper almost hidden by the honeysuckle.
 Another starts at the hawthorn and leads across to the crimson peony bud almost lost in the shadows.
 The many diagonals that cross the painting, together with the strong contrasts in light and colour, underpin Ruysch’s design, allowing her the freedom to make her flowers light and ephemeral without losing depth and form.